AEROMORPH TEAM

 Mario A. Carvajal

-Mario A. Carvajal is a Research Assistant and PhD candidate in Mechanical Engineering at FAMU/FSU College of Engineering, specializing in materials science and conducting associated experiments.
+Mario A. Carvajal is a Research Assistant and PhD candidate in Mechanical and Aerospace Engineering at FAMU/FSU College of Engineering, specializing in materials science and conducting associated experiments.
 Research interests include fractal-based materials, fractal/fractional physical models, and physical reservoir computing.

 Jeffrey Hill